vmware/differential-datalog/doc/c_tutorial/c_tutorial.rst

 .. image:: ./images/topology.jpg

-Note that DDlog is a `transaction-based`_ programming language.
+Note that DDlog exposes a `transaction-based`_ API.
 Each transaction begins with a :code:`start` command and ends with a :code:`commit` command.
 Let's start DDlog shell again and insert records to recreate the network topology above: